Home > Insurance Claims Lawyers Australia > Income Protection Lawyers QLD

 Total and temporary disability cover (TTD) is another name for income protection cover (also known as salary continuance insurance).
 If you are temporarily unable to work due to illness or injury, you may be able to get benefit payments from your income protection insurance.

-An approved claim gives you a benefit payment that is a percentage of your pre disability income until the end of the benefit period.
+This financial support can help during a challenging time.
+Because an approved claim gives you a benefit payment that is a percentage of your pre disability income until the end of the benefit period.

 NOTE: Your medical illness or injury doesn’t need to be related to your regular line of work.
 For example, mental health issues, cancer, heart attacks, major organ transplants, severe burn injuries, chronic weariness, and injuries sustained outside of the workplace—on the road, in a public place, and in various other situations—can all be considered.